Frequently Asked Questions

 Q. How does SAFE categorize their horses?

 Prospect: a horse that has never been ridden.
 At SAFE, we do not start any of our horses under saddle until they are at least 3 years old and are physically developed enough to carry a rider.
-We do offer unstarted prospects for adoption, but adopters must have a detailed training plan outlined for the horse prior to approval and generally have experience working with unstarted horses.
+We may offer unstarted prospects for adoption, but adopters must have a detailed training plan outlined for the horse prior to approval and generally have experience working with unstarted horses.

 Well Started: a horse that has been ridden for at least a few years.
 These horses have various levels of training and experience (some in a specific discipline), and not all of them are suitable for beginning riders.
 SAFE will fully disclose any issues that have come to light during our time with the horse (see below), but keep in mind that even an adopter of a well started horse may have to seek training assistance for issues that come up in the future.

-Well Started with Issues: Issues may include bucking, bolting, bad ground manners, or resistance.
+Rideable with Issues: Issues may include bucking, bolting, bad ground manners, or resistance.
 These will be issues that have come to light during the evaluation, training, or continued handling of the horse while at SAFE, or were disclosed to SAFE upon intake.
 These issues are usually not unfixable but they do required continued training and patient work.
 Therefore, we will only adopt horses with known issues to experienced riders who have a plan in place to deal with them.

 Light Riding Only: a horse that for physical reasons cannot hold up to strenuous work, like jumping, galloping, or extensive showing.
 These horses are usually best suited for trail riding or pleasure riding, primarily at the walk or trot.
 If you’re looking for a horse to have fun with and be friends with, a light riding horse is probably just what you want.

 Companion Horse: a horse that can’t be ridden, either due to age, physical limitations, or training issues that cannot be overcome, making the horse dangerous to ride.
 Companion horses are the hardest horses to find good homes for, because most people are looking for horses they can ride.
 But these horses have a lot to offer.
 They make wonderful pets, they look pretty while grazing in a pasture, and they can be great friends — for people as well as lonely horses.
 A person who owns horse property can decide out of the goodness of their heart to give an old horse a final home and this can be a truly rewarding experience.
-Horses, being herd animals, generally prefer the company of at least one other horse, so companion horses are perfect for someone who has 1 or two horses at home and wants another horse to keep the other horse company (or keep one horse company while one goes out for a ride).
+Horses, being herd animals, generally prefer the company of at least one other horse, so companion horses are perfect for someone who has one or two horses at home and wants another horse to keep the other horse company (or keep one horse company while one goes out for a ride).
 The ideal companion horse gets along well with other horses, is generally an easy keeper, and is easy to handle for grooming and routine care.

 Q. How does SAFE categorize rider levels that each horse is suited for?